LikeHackerMan/Youtube-to-MP3-Converter-Mac/README.md

 - Can download from Youtube or Youtube Music
 - Can download single files or Playlists into one folder

-NOTE: The section where it says to Enter File Name, you do not need to enter the file name since it doesn't work.
+NOTE: The section where it says to Enter File Name, you do not need to enter the file name since it doesn't work, because it automatically sets the name for you.

-UPDATE: Windows version coming soon

 # Bugs and Suggestions